Skip to Content

 It will highly depend on the existing structure, the type of skylight, and the materials used, but typically, installing skylights can cost anywhere between $900 to $2300.

-Skylight In Bathroom With No Windows
+Skylight In Bathrooms With No Windows

-Attic bathroom with zero entry curbless shower is scaledAttic bathrooms often suffer the issue of having little to no windows.
+Attic bathrooms often suffer the issue of having little to no windows.
 Skylights provide a good alternative solution to that.
-In this beautifully designed attic bathroom, 2 sizeable ventilated skylights were installed.
+In this beautifully designed attic bathroom, two sizeable ventilated skylights were installed.

 As the slope height where it was installed is accessible, you can easily close and open the skylights as needed, providing your bathroom not only with natural light, but also improving indoor air circulation.

-Bathroom skylight in attic tub chairs mirrorThis is another good example of how you can use skylights to provide windows to bathrooms in different types of attics with no space for normal windows.
+This is another good example of how you can use skylights to provide windows to bathrooms in different types of attics with no space for normal windows.

 Despite the tight ceiling space, the addition of 2 skylights in this bathroom helped make the space look more inviting.
 The low slope also makes the venting windows easily accessible.

-Small Bathroom Skylight
+Small Bathroom With Skylight

-Attic bathroom skylight tub tile floor walls showerhead mirror drawerEven smaller bathrooms can enjoy the benefits of the natural sunlight provided by skylights.
+Even smaller bathrooms can enjoy the benefits of the natural sunlight provided by skylights.
 In this design, you will see a very large skylight in the middle of the bathroom, which helps illuminate the whole space.

-Bathroom windows skylight wood flooring tub tile shower wall glass doorIf you have flat roofs, you can still install skylights!
+If you have flat roofs, you can still install skylights!
 In this design, you will see a small skylight installed on the concrete roof, directing the skylight to the center of the bathroom.

-Despite having large normal windows in the bathroom, because the windows are located in an area with lots of vegetation, the amount of sunlight is limited, so the skylight really aids in making the space brigher.
+Despite having large normal windows in the bathroom, because the windows are located in an area with lots of vegetation, the amount of sunlight is limited, so the skylight really aids in making the space brighter.

 Skylight Shower

-Modern bathroom with rain shower glass enclosure floating wood vanityContemporary bathrooms tend to go with deep tones of the material finishes, which makes the space look generally darker.
+Contemporary bathrooms tend to go with deep tones of the material finishes, which generally makes the space look darker.

 Adding a skylight helps remedy that.
 If you have a smaller bathroom like in the design above, you can consider installing the skylight above the shower area.

-This is a good alternative location as it will not cause glares from the mirror, and the shower isn’t used as often as other parts of the bathroom, so even during the hottest time of the day, you won’t have any issues with comfort.
+This is a good alternative location as it will not cause glare from the mirror, and the shower isn’t used as often as other parts of the bathroom, so even during the hottest time of the day, you won’t have any issues with comfort.

-Bathroom with tub skylight shower area glass door sink mirror toilet recessed lightingIf you have an enclosed shower area like this, installing the skylight directly above will help filter the and diffuse the sunlight coming into the bathroom.
+If you have an enclosed shower area like this, installing the skylight directly above will help filter and diffuse the sunlight coming into the bathroom.

 The large mirrors installed in the bathroom also help reflect the light and make the space look more well-illuminated overall.

-Fixed Bathroom Skylights
+Fixed Skylights

 If your bathroom already has normal windows for ventilation, you can just opt for fixed skylights for a more weather-tight seal.
 In this case, your space will benefit mostly from its natural illumination and its unique appeal.

-Master bathroom with dark wood vanity arctic white quartz countertop freestanding tubBecause this bathroom is located beside large trees/vegetation, privacy is ensured in this space, so a large fixed skylight was installed right above the bathtub.
+Because this bathroom is located beside large trees/vegetation, privacy is ensured in this space, so a large fixed skylight was installed right above the bathtub.

 The location allows you to enjoy viewing the sky while soaking in the but, whether during daytime or nighttime.
 The skylight was also slightly angled away from the tub, so the sun will not directly hit the tub area.

-Spacious bathroom skylight tub mirror shower area glass divider sink countertop marble wallSimilar to the previous example, this is a large bathroom with normal types of windows, in which the skylight serves as an additional feature.
+Similar to the previous example, this is a large bathroom with normal types of windows, in which the skylight serves as an additional feature.

-If your bathroom has a good location similar to this example, do consider installing a skylight as well and instantly elevate the look of your space!
+If your bathroom has a good location similar to this example, consider installing a skylight as well and instantly elevate the look of your space!

-Contemporary Bathroom Skylight Designs
+Contemporary Bathroom With Skylight Designs

-Beautiful bathroom skylight wood ceiling toilet mirror windows tub white wallThis gorgeous modern bathroom went all-out with the skylight.
+This gorgeous modern bathroom went all-out with the skylight.
 The skylight takes a sizeable portion of the whole ceiling, making the space really bright.

-Bathroom skylight color plaster shower walls ss scaledIndustrial-style bathrooms are typically known for a darker ambiance, which might not work for everyone.
+Industrial-style bathrooms are typically known for a darker ambiance, which might not work for everyone.

-If you want to give your bathroom a little more life, yet still maintain the raw, industrial aesthetic, adding a skylight is a good solution to help add brightness into your space.
+If you want to give your bathroom a little more life yet still maintain the raw, industrial aesthetic, adding a skylight is a good solution to help add brightness into your space.

 See more related content in our article about the different modern bathroom design ideas on this page.